rust-lang/rfcs/active/0000-intindex.md

 # Motivation

-So Rust libraries won't have new overflow bugs when run on embedded devices with 16-bit addressing, ditto for code written for 64-bit addressing then run in 32-bit environments.
-Rust is a very compelling replacement for C/C++ in embedded devices, "Internet of Things" devices, and safety-critical robotics actuators.
+  - To avoid new integer overflow bugs when moving Rust code to smaller address spaces.

-So programmers will know when to use which integer types.
+  - So programmers will know when to use which integer types.

 # Background

-Rust defines types `int` and `uint` as integers that are wide enough to hold a pointer.
-The language uses them for array indexes since `uint` is large enough to index into any memory array and `int` is useful for a difference between two pointers or array indexes.
+The Rust language does array indexing using the smallest integer types that span the address space.
+For this, Rust defines integer types `int` and `uint` to be large enough to hold a pointer in the target environment.
+Beware that it does not promise that these are the fastest, "native," register, or C sized integers despite the names.

 (A rationale given for using unsigned array indexes is to allow array bounds checking in one comparison rather than two.
 However, a compiler can generate one unsigned comparison to bounds-check a signed integer index as long as the lower bound is 0.)

-`int`/`uint` can also good choices for indexing and sizing in-memory containers.

-The point of an integer type that depends on the target address space is to give the same code compact array indexes in small-address targets while supporting huge arrays in large-address targets.
-But using these types for computations that are not limited by addressing leads to code that's not portable to smaller-address targets than it was developed and tested on.
+`int`/`uint` may also be good choices for indexing and sizing in-memory containers.
+But using these types for computations that are not limited by memory leads to code that's not portable to smaller-address targets than it was developed and tested on.

-From decades of C/C++ experience, programmers have learned to pick `int`/`uint` as the "default" integer types where not particularly constrained by requirements, e.g.:
+From C/C++/Java experience, programmers have learned to pick `int`/`uint` as the "default" integer types where not particularly constrained by requirements, e.g.: